JovianHQ/jovian-papermill/README.md

 Papermill recognizes the protocol to be `jvn://` and delegates the I/O Handler to `jovian-papermill`.

-**Note**: Input and output JGL must point to same gist for normal usage.

 ## Usage

 ### via `jovian-papermill` Python API